sngkhiem/autograd/README.md

 # Autograd

+My small project to understand how backpropagation work.

 ## Gradient computation and the chain rule

 The gradients are computed via reverse-mode automatic differentiation using the chain rule.
-For any \(x_i\) in the computational graph with final output \(L\):
+For any $x_i$ in the computational graph with final output $L$:

 $$
 \frac{dL}{dx_{i}} = \sum_{j \in \mathrm{children}(i)} \frac{dL}{dz_{j}} \times \frac{\partial z_{j}}{\partial x_{i}}